Elk-M1 Control

 There is currently support for the following device types within Home Assistant:

-• Alarm - An ElkM1 area (also known as partition) is represented as an alarm_control_panel.
+• Alarm control panel - Elk-M1 areas (also known as partitions) are represented as alarm_control_panel entities

-• Binary sensor - ElkM1 zones that have 4 states (i.e.: are not analog zones) are represented as binary_sensor entities.
-Normal is off and any of the other values is on.
+• Binary sensor - Elk-M1 zones with 4 states (non-analog zones) are represented as binary_sensor entities.
+Normal state is off and any other state is on

-• Climate - An ElkM1 thermostat is represented as a climate entity.
+• Climate - Elk-M1 thermostats are represented as climate entities

-• Sensor - ElkM1 counters, keypads, panel, settings, and zones are represented as sensor entities.
+• Sensor - Elk-M1 counters, keypads, panel status, settings, and zones are represented as sensor entities

 The implementation follows the Elk Products ElkM1 “ASCII Protocol & Interface Specification, Revision 1.84” document.
 This document can be found on the Internet.